p4lang/p4lang.github.io/_events/2018-09-24-p4-eu-workshop.md

 #### Submission Without Proceedings

 A limited number of talks, demos and posters will be accepted to the workshop without appearing in ICNP 2018 proceedings, in a manner similar to previous P4 events.
-These submissions will go through the same review process as standard submissions, but can take advantage of a late submission deadline.
+For submissions without proceedings, an abstract is sufficient for review.
+The abstract will go through the same review process as standard submissions, but can take advantage of a late submission deadline.

 The submission website for submissions that will **not appear** in the proceedings is: